What is EEE? The mosquito-borne virus that killed a New Hampshire man, explained.

 Another New Hampshire man was fighting for his life after testing positive for three mosquito-borne viruses, including EEE, West Nile virus and St. Louis encephalitis.

-Eastern equine encephalitis is "exceedingly rare," Dr. Céline Gounder, CBS News medical contributor and editor-at-large for public health at KFF Health News, said on "CBS Mornings" Wednesday.
+Eastern equine encephalitis is "exceedingly rare," Dr. Céline Gounder, CBS News medical contributor and editor-at-large for public health at KFF Health News, said on "CBS Mornings."

 "I only saw one case, that was about 20 years ago in Massachusetts, and most providers will never see a case of 'Triple E,' as we call it," she said.